CharonSSS/RSS-Origin/README.md

 (1) For the capability of RSS-Origin and RSS-Reborn:
 - a.
 RSS-Origin CelestialsPack is fully compatible with RSS-Reborn.
 - b.
 RSS-Origin JSUNrings is compatible with current verison of RSS-Reborn.
-In next RSS-Reborn update, Fox will probably merge and modify the rings from RSS-Origin to RSS-Reborn, which means if you have installed RSS-Reborn, you needn't to install RSS-Origin JSUNrings.
+Ballisticfox will probably merge and modify the rings from RSS-Origin to RSS-Reborn later but I'm not sure as yet.
 - c.
-If you want to use RSS-Origin GalaxyTex while RSS-Reborn is installed, you have to remove the Skybox folder in GameData/RSS-Configs.
+RSS-Origin GalaxyTex is compatible with RSS-Reborn.
 - d.
-RSS-Origin RSSTexture&TopoRevamp is totally incompatible with RSS-Reborn.
-But, same as RSS-Origin JSUNrings, Fox will merge some better textures from RSS-Origin to RSS-Reborn.
+RSS-Origin RSSTexture&TopoRevamp is mostly compatible with RSS-Reborn.
+But, same as RSS-Origin JSUNrings, Fox will probably merge some better textures from RSS-Origin to RSS-Reborn later.

 (2) For using RSS-Origin CelestialsPack with Principia:
 - a.
 Whether to use Principia or not mainly depends on personal preference.
 Principia makes irregular gravitational field possible, along with more accurate orbital mechanics and axial tilt.
 If you think those features aren't necessary to you, just ignore Principia.